Skip to Content

 Sharing is caring!

-Our friend in Guernsey gave me her bean jar recipe over 30 years ago – it was written on a scrap of paper and I still treasure it.
+Our friend in Guernsey gave me her family bean jar recipe over 30 years ago.
+It’s a traditional Guernsey recipe that’s been passed down through generations and even though it was written on a scrap of paper, I still treasure it.
+Just like a Guernsey Gâche, Bean Jar recipes vary from family to family.

 Right until the end of the German occupation of Guernsey, bean jars, covered with brown paper and tied up with string and the family name on a label, were taken to a bakery to cook overnight.
 Since there was no baking on a Sunday, ovens weren’t fired up and the bean jars would cook in the residual heat of the previous day’s baking.